fearless-pioneer/simple-dataops-docker/README.md

 - First, you can check that data is generated in the Mongo DB every 2 seconds, and that a dag produces the data in the MQ every minute (same as the second case study above) according to the scheduled interval.
 - Second, you can check that the consumer consumes the data from MQ and stores it in storage.

-In detail, the `produce-data-to-rabbitmq` dag runs every minute because the schedule interval for the dag is specified as (*/1 * * * *) every minute and publishes the data to the RabbitMQ queue.
+In detail, the dag runs every minute because the schedule interval for the dag is specified as (*/1 * * * *) every minute and publishes the data to the RabbitMQ queue.
 So we can expect that the data will be synchronized every minute between the source DB(MongoDB) and the queue(RabbitMQ).

 Let's run the dag.
 You can unpause the dag by clicking `Pause/Unpause DAG`.